Choosing a Star Tracker for Astrophotography

 Which one should you invest your hard-earned money in for astrophotography?
 That will depend on the type of user experience you are looking for, and my goal for this article is to highlight the key differences in the user experience for each mount.

-If you’re just looking to shoot wide-angle astrophotography using a camera lens, I’ve got good news for you.
-All of the star trackers mentioned above are capable of accurately tracking the night sky for incredible long-exposure images like the one below (including the most affordable option, the iOptron SkyTracker Pro).
+If you’re just looking to shoot wide-angle astrophotography using a camera lens, I have good news.
+All of the star trackers mentioned above can accurately track the night sky for incredible long-exposure images like the one below.

 Canon T3i and Rokinon 14mm F/2.8 lens on the iOptron SkyTracker Pro.